 I am a multilingual Asian American artist, activist, and educator.
 With such a multi-faceted identity, I hold a dialogue through my work with the only factor that remains consistent: my body.
-I celebrate myself and attempt to answer lingering questions through self-portraits.

-My paintings are studies on the human body, informed by sociopolitical narratives.
+My paintings are studies on the human body, informed by sociopolitical and religious narratives.
 I depict myself and others in the most open and vulnerable poses to outline the journey from shame to self-acceptance.
 My work also speaks to trauma, especially abuse and sex-related crimes.
 The emphasis of vibrant skin tones reveal strength and resilience through identity.
 My work pushes the viewer to decolonize preconceived ideals of the female body, especially one of a female of color.

 Asana.
 16×24 inches.
 Acrylic on canvas.